Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    **NOTE:**
    The following errors can be ignored `Server URL: http://$NODE ...
 ERROR: Server endpoint could not be reached`, if $NODE has been removed and it is one of the first three worker, master or storage nodes.

+   **NOTE:**
+   If workers have been removed and the worker count is currently at two, the following failures can be ignored.
+A re-check will be needed once workers are added and the count returns to three or above.
+   - Verify cray etcd is healthy

 The procedure is complete.
 [Return to Main Page](../Add_Remove_Replace_NCNs.md).